Stackclash/5e-vault/5. Mechanics/Items/Cloak Of The Manta Ray.md

 While wearing this cloak with its hood up, you can breathe underwater, and you have a swimming speed of 60 feet.
 Pulling the hood up or down requires an action.

 *Source: Dungeon Master's Guide p.
-159*
+159. Available in the SRD.*